adfinis-forks/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupDelGuestAccess.rst

    Proxy host port to connect to (mandatory when --proxy-host is specified)

   --proxy-user USER|PATTERN|*  Proxy user to connect as (mandatory when --proxy-host is specified).
                                  Globbing characters '*' and '?' are supported for pattern matching.
+.. option:: --remote-port PORT

+   Remove port forwarding access to the specified remote port on the target server.

 This command removes, from an existing bastion account, access to a given server, using the egress keys of the group.
 The list of such servers is given by ``groupListGuestAccesses``